David Beckham congratulates Lionesses and thanks team for inspiring his daughter

 He also shared his “favourite picture on a special night” which showed forward Rachel Daly dancing in an England cowboy hat on the pitch.

-In a video message released before the semi-final game, Beckham said: “Hey, Lionesses, it’s David here.
+In a video message released before the semi-final, Beckham said: “Hey, Lionesses, it’s David here.

 “I just wanted to send you a message, firstly to say congratulations on an incredible tournament so far, it’s been so uplifting, it’s been so exciting, and it’s been so inspiring.